Mick Jagger

 Mick Jagger and Keith Richards in their youth

-Later, both noted that if not for that fateful meeting on October 17, 1961, the Rolling Stones might never have come into existence.
-While Richard was examining the records, Mick started a conversation about music, and Keith invited him over to listen to the records.
-During the conversation, Keith suggested to his newly found friend to join his band "Little Boy Blue & the Blue Boys," where Richard Taylor and a couple of other guys played alongside him.
+Later, both would say that without that fateful meeting on October 17, 1961, the Rolling Stones might never have existed.
+While Richards was checking out the records, Mick struck up a conversation about music, and Keith invited him over to give them a listen.
+During their chat, Keith suggested his newfound friend join his band "Little Boy Blue & the Blue Boys," where Richard Taylor and a couple of other guys played alongside him.
 The band performed cover versions of hits by Eddie Cochran, Buddy Holly, and Chuck Berry.

 The band Little Boy Blue and the Blue Boys